What’s the average pay for a speech–language pathologist?

 Because Kansas isn’t California!

 First, note that if you work remotely doing telehealth, local norms infrequently apply to you, because most companies employing SLPs currently do not adjust for local cost of living.
+Then, if you work for a company that does adjust for cost of living or it’s an in-person role, consider the following sources of information:

 Look at job listings in your own city: Job boards for your zip code can also give you a rough idea.
 Just be aware that they’re motivated to list artificially high rates because employers are trying to get you to apply and not necessarily promising an accurate rate.